Decomposition of multi-qutrit gates generated by Weyl-Heisenberg strings: Introduction

 The paper is structured as follows: Section \ref{sec:qubit_to_qutrits} introduces the elementary gates used for qutrit quantum computation, which form the basis for the decompositions discussed later.
-Section \ref{sec:pauli_decomp} provides a review of the decomposition of Pauli string exponentials, while in Section \ref{sec:qutrit_decomp} we introduce our method for decomposing exponentials of Weyl-Heisenberg and its extension to Gell-Mann strings, along with illustrative examples.
+Section \ref{sec:pauli_decomp} provides a review of the decomposition of Pauli phase gadgets, while in Section \ref{sec:qutrit_decomp} we introduce the Weyl phase gadget, which serves for the decomposition of any diagonal qutrit unitary.
 Section \ref{sec:decomp_application} applies this decomposition technique to instances of the graph $k$-coloring problem within the QAOA framework.
 The focus then shifts to Section \ref{sec:restrictedTop}, which addresses restricted topologies in qutrit systems.
-In particular, subsection \ref{sec:steiner_review} reviews the \steinergauss algorithm, and subsection \ref{sec:ternary_routing} extends this method to qutrit architectures by introducing the ternary-parity map.
+In particular, subsection \ref{sec:steiner_review} review the \steinergauss algorithm, and subsection \ref{sec:ternary_routing} extends this method to qutrit architectures by introducing the ternary parity map.